 Papillary thyroid carcinoma (PTC) accounts for approximately 80% of all thyroid cancers.
 The BRAF gene mutation (T1799A) in exon 15 is the most common genetic alteration in thyroid cancer, occurring in 30% to 70% of sporadic PTC and 10% to 30% of anaplastic thyroid carcinoma, but not in other types of thyroid tumors.(1-3) Fine-needle aspiration (FNA) biopsy with cytological analysis is the best preoperative diagnostic method for thyroid tumors, but 15% to 20% of FNA biopsies yield indeterminate results.
 Detection of the BRAF mutation (T1799A) can help in the diagnosis of thyroid tumors, especially for indeterminate cases.

-Aiding in the diagnosis of papillary thyroid carcinoma or anaplastic thyroid carcinoma in fine-needle aspirate specimens and formalin-fixed, paraffin-embedded tissue
+Aids in the diagnosis of papillary thyroid carcinoma or anaplastic thyroid carcinoma in fine-needle aspirate specimens

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances